ShZil/network-utilities/Scanner/README.md

 4. Go over the document and find stuff to implement.

 [22:14] Added docstrings to `db.py`, and an entry about Device Discovery.

+[22:17] Moved analyses' code to different folder and split files.